jhogstrom/kattis/README.md

 This repo contains my submissions.

-It is probably better to just go back to reading the book :)
+It'd' probably better to just go back to reading the book, but it is fun writing code :)

+the batch file `e.bat` takes one argument.
+It will pipe the `<argument>.txt` through `<argument>.py`.
+This helps mimick the ways tests are run on open.kattis.com.

+In some cases there is no `*.txt`-file.
+Typically that's because the input is a single line, and I just typed/pasted that in when running.

+Note that I've been somewhat lazy and cherry picked the easy problems...